thycotic/dsv-docs/product/engine/mysql.md

 The `grantPermissions` object specifies the permissions assigned by MySQL to the new user account.
 The `ttl` specifies the number of seconds for which the new account will exist before the engine automatically deletes it.

+The attributes may also include an optional `userPrefix` key whose value is a string prepended to all MySQL account usernames created from the dynamic secret.

 ### Engine and MySQL setup

 First, ensure you have a pool created in your tenant.
 Use the API to create a pool specified in the dynamic secret attributes.